RobbyAkbar/summarize/README.md

 ## Notes

 - YouTube videos use captions by default (faster & free)
-- Summaries are automatically saved to markdown files
+- Summaries are automatically saved to Markdown files
 - Each summary includes source URL and timestamp
 - Non-YouTube sources always use audio download